grifft709/Cloud-Physical-Network-Configuration/README.md

 Machines within the network are only accessible through Jump-box.

--Only the Jump-box docker container can access the Elk VM, VM1.
+- Only the Jump-box docker container can access the Elk VM, VM1.
 The IP address is 10.1.0.4

 A summary of the access policies in place is displayed below.